jelford/jelford.github.io/content/blog/2021-04-10-working-with-signals-in-rust-pt2-nonlocal-behaviour/index.md

 > sleep(3) may be implemented using SIGALRM; mixing calls to
 > alarm() and sleep(3) is a bad idea.

-and herein is the issue: calls elsewhere in our process can affect our `sleep`.
+... and herein lies the issue: calls elsewhere in our process can affect our `sleep`.
 In this case it's kind of coincidental that `alarm` happens to notify us via signals, rather than some other mechanism, but that nonetheless, it makes our plan more fragile.
 We can do better.